 But they’re the ones that I would recommend.
 Now, that wraps up my recommended microphones.
 As you can see, I’ve got, I’ve got a lot of microphones and, you know, different– I have a lot of microphones because I’ve kind of added to my collection as I created more video, as I did more different things.

 And I’ve got all of the links in the description to kind of help you out.
-So you know, all of the options.
-So that that’s it.
-So that wraps up all of my recommended microphones for this live stream.
+You know, all of the options.
+That that’s it.
+That wraps up all of my recommended microphones for this live stream.

 Thank you so much for joining me.
 I am doing a collaboration.
 We haven’t done it yet, but we will so make sure you check back to the video with Pete Johns.
 And we’re going to talk about, okay, now that you’ve got a microphone and how do you set it up?

 How do you position it?
 What do you do in terms of configuring it so that you can get the best sound for your videos and your live stream?
-So that’s coming, hit that notification bell, subscribe so that you can get notified when that comes out.
+That’s coming, hit that notification bell, subscribe so that you can get notified when that comes out.

 And that essentially is it.
-So if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel for more tech reviews for more social media training and for a lot of fun.
+If you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel for more tech reviews for more social media training and for a lot of fun.